Ryukijano/FLIQ-Q-Hackathon-UNICC-Challenge-QuantumBreast-Cancer-Classification-Quantum-Buddies-Submission/README.md

 ## 🏆 Project Overview

-This repository contains our solution for the **Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon** organized by UN-ICC.
+This repository contains our **Quantum Buddies** team solution for the **Quantum Coalition Future Leaders in Quantum (QC-FLIQ) Virtual Hackathon** organized by UN-ICC.
 Our project implements a **Quantum-Classical Hybrid Neural Network** for breast cancer classification using Variational Quantum Algorithms (VQAs).

 ### 🎯 Key Features
 - **Hybrid Architecture**: Combines classical neural networks with quantum circuits for enhanced classification